 September 19, 2014

 Building 31C, 6th Floor, Conference Room 6

 Bethesda, Md.
 20852

-This joint meeting of the NCATS Advisory Council and Cures Acceleration Network (CAN) Review Board will feature reports from NCATS Director Christopher P. Austin, M.D., and others about the Center’s initiatives, policies, programs and future direction.
+This joint meeting of the NCATS Advisory Council and Cures Acceleration Network (CAN) Review Board will feature presentations by NCATS leadership, the CAN Review Board and invited guests.
+Presentations will include a Director’s Report, trends in NINDS funding of basic and applied neuroscience, as well as CTSA and Tissue Chip for Drug Screening program updates.
+Council subcommittees also will report on 1) patient engagement; 2) partnerships with pharmaceutical and biotechnology companies, and venture capital firms; and 3) medical technologies.
+In addition, NCATS staff will present CAN and Council Concept Clearances of proposed initiatives for consideration and approval by Council.
 For more information about the Advisory Council and CAN Review Board, visit the NCATS Advisory Council page and the Cures Acceleration Network Review Board page of this site.

 October 23, 2014